 The Crystal Strike illegal gun.
 Just mashing the fire button can send an unending stream of death at your opponents, and if just one hits, they ALL hit.

 Stun Gun + Formula Legs + Peregrine body (a Fragile Speedster) = a robo that can pin an enemy and stun the everloving crap out of them.
 I have seen several hundred hitpoints removed by one of these robos in under a minute.
+What's more, using a fast enough Robo (of which there are several), it's even possible to - with a fast enough reaction time or reading ability - run around incoming projectiles point blank like the Flash, basically neutering the opponent's ability to stop your advance unless they use a weapon with a large enough spread.

 If you think any of that was bad, try using the knuckle gun on one of those robos in exchange for the stun gun.
 The knuckle gun was exceptionally hard to use, but if you managed to learn it, it would be quite easy to take out over 400 hp in a matter of seconds.